HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/index.md

 - **[Tools](./tools/index.md)**
   Learn how to use tools such as XMLAccess, DXClient, and WCM Support Tools.
 - **[Troubleshooting](./troubleshooting/index.md)**
-  Learn how to troubleshoot issues in HCL DX.
+  Learn how to troubleshoot issues in the HCL DX.
 - **[Upgrade](./upgrade/index.md)**
   Learn how to upgrade your HCL DX environment.
 - **[Web Content Manager Library Management](./wcmlibrarymanagement/index.md)**
-  Learn how to import and export WCM libraries.
+  Learn how to import and export the WCM libraries.

 ---